-Banco Bilbao Vizcaya Argentaria, S.A. (in its capacity as a joint bookrunner, the Joint Lead Manager), Barclays Bank Ireland PLC, BofA Securities Europe SA, Citigroup Global Markets Europe AG, Goldman Sachs Bank Europe SE and NATIXIS (the Joint Bookrunners and together with the Joint Lead Manager, the Managers) have not separately verified the information contained herein.
+Banco Bilbao Vizcaya Argentaria, S.A. (in its capacity as a joint bookrunner, the Sole Lead Manager), Barclays Bank Ireland PLC, BNP Paribas, Citigroup Global Markets Europe AG, Deutsche Bank Aktiengesellschaft, UBS Europe SE (the Joint Bookrunners), ABANCA Corporación Bancaria S.A., Bank of Montreal Europe PLC and Danske Bank A/S (the Co-Managers and, together with the Sole Lead Manager and the Joint Bookrunners, the Managers) have not separately verified the information contained herein.
 Accordingly, no representation, warranty or undertaking, express or implied, is made and no responsibility or liability is accepted by the Managers or any of them as to the accuracy or completeness of the information contained in this Offering Circular or any other information provided by the Bank in connection with the Preferred Securities or their distribution.